 Many times for new visitors, finding their hotel means walking and pulling luggage on cobblestones, up steps and over bridges and sometimes up several flights of stairs if you’ve chosen a penzione.

-Best advice, choose accommodations near a water bus (vaporetto) stop.
+INSIDER TIP: choose accommodations near a water bus (vaporetto) stop.

 The #1 vaporetto runs between the cruise terminal, the train station and St. Mark’s Square and other stops in-between which may be convenient to your hotel.
 Note: Your vaporetto may be crowded so be prepared.
 This is why I love the private water taxis.